Compliance Automation

 Automation is a broad topic with applications across various industries, from complete automation of sales and post-sales processes to HR functions.
 In banking, however, it can go beyond credit card limit increase requests or customer onboarding.

-Due to a significant rise in phishing attacks and malicious software like ransomware, the banking sector must continuously invest in securing its solutions and ensuring rapid response times.
-In 2022 alone, the CSIRT KNF team identified and reported 17,200 fraudulent domains* aimed at stealing personal data and/or money.
-Additionally, the number of scams involving cybercriminals impersonating banks or their employees is growing alarmingly.
-According to PwC's survey, The Resilience Revolution is Here*,* 87% of respondents plan to invest in cybersecurity solutions, while 43% believe their organization will fall victim to a ransomware attack.
+Due to the growing number of phishing attacks and malicious software, such as ransomware, the banking sector must continuously invest in security.
+Ensuring a rapid response to threats is also crucial.
+In 2022 alone, the CSIRT KNF team identified and reported 17,200 fake domains for takedown*.
+These were aimed at stealing personal data or money.
+The number of scams in which cybercriminals impersonate bank websites or employees is also rising at an alarming rate.
+According to PwC’s report “The Resilience Revolution is Here,”** 87% of respondents plan to invest in cybersecurity solutions, and 43% believe their organization will fall victim to a ransomware attack.

 CIP (Customer Identification Program): Initial customer identification based on personal data, PESEL (Polish personal ID number), or NIP (tax ID).